FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/ssp.md

 !!! tip "Customer Responsibility Headings"

-    For customer-provided, customer-configured, or shared controls, create a “Customer Responsibility” heading in the control implementation statement.
+    For customer-provided, customer-configured, or shared controls, create a "Customer Responsibility" heading in the control implementation statement.
 Clearly describe what the customer is expected to do under this heading.
 You do not have to describe how the customer implements the requirement.

 #### Good Control Responses